Iinaus/museum-dashboards/README.md

   - Monthly listing of tickets sold by different employees (eid).
 - Dashboard filtering with date and museum ID:s.

-## Contributors
+## Authors

-This project was a group assignment, and the contributors are [Iina Soikkeli](https://github.com/Iinaus/), [Joona Hokkanen](https://github.com/joonavonh) and Janina K.
+This project was a group assignment, and the authors are [Iina Soikkeli](https://github.com/Iinaus/), [Joona Hokkanen](https://github.com/joonavonh) and Janina K.

 ## Full assignment